fear2225/rem_telegtam_fsystem_bot/README.md

 ## 4 Config.txt parameters

 TOKEN=token input field
-root=the directory you can't cog ouf of
+root=the directory you can't get out of
-max symbol in line=max symbols in inline telegram button (if file name longer than this number, it's take format:'werylongfi...name.example')
+max symbol in line=max symbols in inline telegram button (if file name is longer than this number, it take format:'werylongfi...name.example')
 max number of buttons=max number of inline buttons (not includes 'next' and 'up' buttons)
-whitelist=leave blank, or print users id devided by ','
+whitelist=leave blank, or print users` ids dvided by ','